titon/toolkit/docs/en/setup/demos.md

 # Interactive Demos #

 A powerful interactive demo is available within the Toolkit repository.
-This demo provides an interface for testing each component individually through an extensible filter system.
+This demo provides an interface for testing each plugin individually through an extensible filter system.
-Each filter represents a configurable option or feature within a JavaScript component.
+Each filter represents a configurable option or feature within a JavaScript plugin.

 Demo testing requires a running PHP web server, as the functionality is easily built and maintained with PHP.
 Pre-built PHP environments are available depending on your OS &mdash; simply follow their installation.